-Inspired by the updates to the Scrum Guide, the Product Goal Retrospective Template helps your team use data to evaluate if the goal you have created is designed to help the team work and collaborate as productively as possible.
+Inspired by the updates to the Scrum Guide, the Product Goal Team Radar template helps your agile team use data to evaluate if the goal you have created allows the team to collaborate as productively as possible.

 To start this retrospective, the facilitator establishes categories that participants will be able to vote on.

 For this template, participants will be asked how much they agree with the following statements.

 It is important that everyone understands and agrees to the same definition for each of the labels on the radar before you begin.